jQuery.noConflict()S2C Home « Core & Internals « jQuery.noConflict()

 });

-global identifier for use by other libraries and addons.
-We then declare it within function scope where it can be used as normal even though the original $
+In this example we release the $ global identifier for use by other libraries and addons.
+We then declare it within function scope where it can be used as normal even though the original $ global

 identifier is not available.

-function we are declaring it as a ready event handler.
-We also declare the $
+How does this work?
+Because we are passing a function to the jQuery function we are declaring it as a ready event handler.
+We also declare the $ identifier as a single parameter being passed to

-object as its sole parameter to the ready event handler.
-Therefore the $
+the ready event handler. jQuery always passes a reference to the jQuery object as its sole parameter to the ready event handler.
+Therefore the $ identifier actually refers to jQuery inside of the

 ready event handler irrespective of any definition outside the function scope.